marianpena/ACUSDEEP/_pages/projects.md

 ======

 # --------------------------------------------------------------
+ * [REMEDIOS](http://proyectoremedios.com/inicio/): RolE of Mixing on phytoplankton bloom initiation, maintEnance and DIssipatiOn in the galician ríaS"
+ * JUVENA Juvenile anchovy survey in the Bay of Biscay
+ * QUIETMED: A joint programme on underwater noise (D11) for the implementation of the Second Cycle of the MSFD in the Mediterranean Sea
+ * Helgoland Tope Tagging Project - HTTP" (2017-2020)
  * MAFIA: Migrants and Active Flux In the Atlantic Ocean (MAFIA).
 CTM2012-39587-C04-04.
  * IDEADOS: Estructura y dinámica del ecosistema bentopelágico de talud en dos zonas oligotróficas del Mediterráneo occidental: una aproximación multidisciplinar y a distintas escalas temporales en las Islas Baleares.